BobRocks20/3ds-homebrew-archive-thing/README.md

 # 3ds-homebrew-archive-thing
 A "repository" of homebrew apps/games whose source code is only available, compiled by me.
-This project is put on halt until I get my Windows laptop back.
+This project will not actually start until I get my Windows laptop back.
 Before you ask, this was written on a chromebook. (kill me-)

 # Things I plan to add
 factcrow3ds